 - 1% fragrance

 The silicone oil's job is to carry the fatty acids during application to the horse.
 There are a lot of different types of silicone oil as this is a very versatile compound.
 It is used primarily in the cosmetics and hair care industries as a detangler or to provide a lasting sheen to the coat.
 Our formulation is a volatile silicone oil.
 When exposed to the horse’s skin and normal body temperature, it totally evaporates in about 20 to 30 minutes, leaving just the fatty acids.
+The silicone does not have any real drying properties that would affect the skin.

 So what is a fatty acid anyway?